tradebuddyhq/api/README.md

 All listed APIs: [developer.ebay.com/docs](https://developer.ebay.com/docs).

 > **Warning**: This project is very much a WIP, so don't expect anything to work at the monent.
-If it is not on the [documentation site](https://ebay-wrapper.js.org), the call probably isn't supported. <br>